I translated Nils Asther’s autobiography from Swedish so you don’t have to.

 When you have a demon child on the premises, the only option is to call a priest.

 So they’re locked in a room together, just yelling at each other.
 Father Soandso attempted reason; words to the effect of “Why did you break your teacher’s bones again, you utter lunatic?”
-Nils stuck to his guns with “You lie, priest bastard!”, which is a great response to just about anything.
+Nils stuck to his guns with a litany of “You lie, priest bastard!”, which is a great response to just about anything.
 This went back and forth until the priest gave up any pretence of Christian compassion or priestly discretion:

 “How I wish my friend Anton had never let that woman persuade him into adopting you.
 We have reason to believe that you are the son of a whore and an adulterer in Copenhagen.”